Can the world's mightiest naval fleet survive the perfect storm?

 The Washington Post reported in early November that the Navy is reviewing the actions of 440 more active-duty and retired personnel in connections with the scandal.
 According to the report, sixty current and former admirals are included in the review.

-In a article published earlier this month by Stars and Stripes, Capt.
+In an article published earlier this month by Stars and Stripes, Capt.
 Michael Junge, a military professor at the US Naval War College, linked the scandal to wider, more systemic problems.
 "There's no way you could have as much churn as Fat Leonard caused in the last few years in 7th Fleet and have it not impact what's been going on," said Junge.
 "You just can't separate it."

 The coming storm